-We work closely with parents of children with special educational needs (SEN) and are able to address the majority of concerns that are raised through our existing processes for communication and liaison.
-However, parents of children with SEN are able to raise concerns in accordance with our Complaints Policy.
+The school works closely with parents of children with special educational needs (SEND) and are able to address the majority of concerns that are raised through our existing processes for communication and liaison.
+In line with all others, parents of children with SEND are able to raise concerns in accordance with our Complaints Policy.
 For the school to be able to investigate a complaint, it needs to be made within six school weeks of the incident or concern arising.
 If a complaint is made after six weeks then it may not be investigated.